 Covadonga Preview: A Closer Look at a Killer Climb

-Roadside Reload: Three of the hardest days of the 2014 Vuelta continue on Sunday with a massive kick in the gut on the climb to Lagos de Covadonga.
+Mountain Preview: The 2021 Vuelta a España has been hard so far, but the final week is murderous.
+Stage 17 on Wednesday has a massive kick in the gut on the climb to Lagos de Covadonga.
 PEZ got up close and personal with the sleeping giant on a quiet day ahead of the race in 2010.
 Here’s a preview of what’s to come.

 She’s right, low cloud, grass, rock and no lightweight climbers – just a lone Asturian cow.